chajr/bluetree20/docs/page-structure.md

 </root>
 ```

-In that code we create in root element node named page.
+In that code we create in root node named page.
 Give im `id=index`
 to inform framework to run it as site main page.
 In that example wi also add one
 library, module, js and css.
 This page can be run as `my-site.pl` or `my-site.pl/index`